Google Fiber Coverage and Availability

 Since Google Fiber only offers service to only about 1% of U.S. households, you should consider yourself lucky if you can get this incredibly fast and top-valued internet service on your block.

-Some cities have better access to Alphabet's (Google Fiber’s parent company) sweet fiber connection than others, so I took a deep dive into availability data using the Federal Communications Commission's National Broadband Map and Reviews.org's propriety internet provider data.
+Some cities have better access to Alphabet's (Google Fiber’s parent company) sweet fiber connection than others, so I took a deep dive into availability data using the Federal Communications Commission's National Broadband Map and Reviews.org's proprietary internet provider data.
 Find out more about where you can get Google Fiber below.

 Where is Google Fiber available?